Autoimmune disease in women: Treatment

 Currently, it is not possible to cure any autoimmune disease.
 However, treatments exist that can improve the course of a given disease and/or result in long periods of remission.
 Pharmacological treatment of autoimmune disease can be broadly classified into anti-inflammatory, immunosuppressive, and palliative – e.g., correcting a functional disturbance related to the condition.
 The overall goals of such treatment are to limit the severity of flare-ups of disease, as well as to limit the total number of flares – that is, to extend periods of disease remission.

 Anti-inflammatory

-Nonsteroidal antiinflammatory drugs (NSAIDs) are commonly used to reduce inflammation associated with flares of autoimmune illness.
+Nonsteroidal anti-inflammatory drugs (NSAIDs) are commonly used to reduce inflammation associated with flares of autoimmune illness.
 NSAIDs work by inhibiting COX-1 and COX-2 enzymes, which are responsible for generating prostaglandins which cause inflammation.
 They additionally may inhibit chemotaxis, stop neutrophil aggregation, and decrease levels of pro-inflammatory cytokines.
 They are not considered immunosuppressive agents, as they do not directly target immune cells.
 Examples of NSAIDs include ibuprofen, naproxen, and diclofenac.
 These drugs are not recommended past the 20th week of pregnancy, as they may have adverse effects on the development of the fetal circulatory system and kidneys.